Jonny Otto: Wolverhampton Wanderers

 On 25 July 2018, Jonny joined Atlético Madrid for an undisclosed fee, signing a six-year contract but moving immediately to English club Wolverhampton Wanderers on a season-long loan.
 His maiden appearance in the Premier League took place on 11 August, when he played the entire 2–2 home draw against Everton.

 Jonny scored his first league goal on 29 September 2018, in a 2–0 home win over Southampton.
 On 18 November, he suffered a knee ligament injury while playing for Spain, being initially sidelined until the end of the year but recovering a few weeks later.

 Having been a regular first-team player during the first half of the campaign, Jonny agreed to a permanent four-and-a-half-year deal at Molineux on 31 January 2019 for an undisclosed fee, reported to be £15 million.
-In August 2020, during a Europa League tie against Olympiacos FC, he suffered an anterior cruciate ligament injury that sidelined him for six months.
+In August 2020, during a Europa League tie against Olympiacos, he suffered an anterior cruciate ligament injury that sidelined him for six months.

 Jonny returned to action on 7 February 2021, playing the first half of the 0–0 league draw against Leicester City.
 He signed a new contract shortly after, until 2025.

-On 4 April 2021, Jonny suffered another serious anterior cruciate ligament injury to the same knee while training for the upcoming fixture against West Ham United, which ruled him out for the rest of that season and the bulk of the following one.
+On 4 April 2021, Jonny suffered another serious ACL injury to the same knee while training for the upcoming fixture against West Ham United, which ruled him out for the rest of that season and the bulk of the following one.
 He made his return on 24 February 2022, as a second-half substitute in a Premier League game at Arsenal.